ErickOlivo/cs106l-assignments/assign2/README.md

 >
 > **Q1:** It is your choice to use either an ordered or unordered set.
 In a few sentences, what are some of the tradeoffs between the two?
 Additionally, please give an example (that has not been shown in lecture) of a valid hash function that could be used to hash student names for an unordered set.

+std::set is implemented as a balanced binary search tree, which provides O(log n) time complexity for insertions, deletions, and lookups.
+It has a lower memory overhead but requires additional pointers for maintaning the tree structure.

+std::unordered_set is implemented as a hash table, offering O(1) average case for insertions, deletions, and lookups but O(n) worst case due to hash collisions.
+It generally uses more memory because it maintains a hash table with extra space for handling collisions.

 > [!NOTE]
 > All names appearing in this assignment are fictitious.
 Any resemblance to real persons, living or dead, is purely coincidental.